Welcome to www.concrete-garage-epoxy-floor-paint.com/epoxy_floor_paint_test.html

 enamel floor paint you can buy at the local hardware store.
 Educate yourself before you spend your money.

-good and bad things about each.
+are good and bad things about each.
 Do you know which is best for you?

 #2) Do you know that epoxies are not color stable and will yellow over time and especially in direct sunlight?